EvergSwe/Whack_A_Mole/README.md

 ### Feature testing

-- [ ] test case 12, form reset button shall change color when hovering cursor over.
-  - [X] test case 12.1, Colors where switched and after corrections successful test

 ### Browser interface testing (UI)
-Above 15 test cases where performed in below browser to verify viewport and feature functionality.

 - Google Chrome (desktop device)
-  - full responsiveness confirmed in google devtools for all 15 test cases without any issues

 - Microsoft Edge (desktop device)
-  - full responsiveness confirmed in google devtools for all 15 test cases without any issues

 - Safari (mobile device)
-  - feature validation performed in mobile device as I had no access to desktop version.
-  - All 15 test cases passed the test

 - Internet Explorer
-  - Internet will soon be expired and replaced with Microsoft Edge
-  - Test performed with poor result and below diviations identified
-  - Rendering of webp images doesn't work
-  - Google responsive map is not supported
-  - Positioning of footer above form

 ### Automated testing